 In 2006, a handful of our students responded to a call to serve by creating a medical clinic to help those in need.
-Today, Coyote Clinic is a free, student-run clinic for patients over age 18 that also helps train medical students.

 Student doctor volunteers from the Sanford School of Medicine perform a focused history and physical exam and present the case to practicing physician volunteers who oversee the students' work.
 Junior medical students are paired with senior students to enhance learning and expose younger students to patient care early in their medical careers.
 The clinic is operated by a steering committee of elected second, third and fourth-year medical students.